 After a product starts to malfunction, some consumers throw it away or tinker with it.
 Doing so is not advisable and may hurt your ability to pursue a claim later.
 Instead, unplug any electronic devices, remove batteries from battery operated devices, and store the defective product in a safe place until you are able to move forward with your claim.

 Always seek medical attention for injuries resulting from a defective product, and maintain current records of any medical treatments.
 When you start a search for a Baton Rouge product liability attorney, avoid relying on online descriptions and advertisements.
 Instead, speak with attorneys in your area.
-At Rhorer Law Firm in Baton Rouge, a Baton Rouge defective product lawyer is always available to speak with prospective clients about their defective products cases.
+At Rhorer Walker Law Firm in Baton Rouge, a Baton Rouge defective product lawyer is always available to speak with prospective clients about their defective products cases.

 Recovering Damages for Product Liability Cases in Livingston Parish

 Plaintiffs in products liability cases have the ability to secure compensation to cover the costs of past, current, and future medical expenses, income, and pain and suffering.
 If someone died because of a defective product, our firm can file a Baton Rouge wrongful death claim on behalf of survivors to secure compensation for funeral costs, medical expenses, and the loss of support, love, and companionship.